MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-introduction.md

 Copilot for Power BI offers several capabilities to enhance your data interaction and report creation experience, currently available in Power BI Service and Desktop.

-### Copilot for report consumers
+### Copilot for business users

-Copilot is a powerful tool to help consumers get more from your data.
-Consumers can use the Copilot pane to ask a question about report content or summarize key insights in seconds.
+Copilot is a powerful tool to help business users get more from your data.
+Business users can use the Copilot pane to ask a question about report content or summarize key insights in seconds.

-Copilot can help consumers with the following:
+Copilot can help business users with the following:

 - [Generate a summary of your report in the Copilot pane](#generate-a-summary-of-your-report-in-the-copilot-pane)